n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/prometheus.md

 Refer to the respective [Environment Variables](/hosting/configuration/environment-variables/endpoints/) (`N8N_METRICS_INCLUDE_*`) for configuring which metrics and labels should get exposed.

+Both `main` and `worker` instances are able to expose metrics.

 ## Queue metrics

 To enable queue metrics, set the `N8N_METRICS_INCLUDE_QUEUE_METRICS` env var to `true`.
 You can adjust the refresh rate with `N8N_METRICS_QUEUE_METRICS_INTERVAL`.

+Queue metrics are only available for the `main` instance in single-main mode.

 ```
 # HELP n8n_scaling_mode_queue_jobs_active Current number of jobs being processed across all workers in scaling mode.